Symmetry-resolved Entanglement Entropy, Spectra & Boundary Conformal Field Theory: Introduction

 There has been a parallel independent development in the world of statistical physics, where the study of symmetry has intertwined with that of another significant phenomenon i.e.\! entanglement, captured by von Neumann and Renyi entropies.
 If a theory is endowed with a global symmetry, the interplay between entanglement and the symmetry can be analyzed through a quantity called \textit{symmetry-resolved entanglement entropy} (SREE).
 Roughly speaking, it can be thought of as the entanglement entropy in a fixed charge sector.
 One motivation that rose the attention towards this subject was shedding light on the experiment studying the time evolution of the entanglement in systems with many-body localization \cite{Lukin}.
 This has sparked the interest in developing a theoretical framework to study the symmetry resolution.
 In particular, an intense activity in the area of 1+1D quantum models started with the works \cite{Goldstein2018,sierra}, some of which predate the development mentioned in the previous paragraph.
 One of the main results that emerged is the statement that the entanglement entropy is equally distributed among the different sectors of a $U(1)$ symmetric theory, a result known as \textit{equipartition} of the entanglement.
 Given the relevance of entanglement in the computational cost to simulate quantum many-body systems, this finding is crucial for designing efficient protocols and algorithms.
 A similar feature has also been found in theories with a non-abelian symmetry, like Wess-Zumino-Witten (WZW) models in the continuum case \cite{calabrese2021symmetryresolved,Milekhin2021}.
 This feature is also present in studies of finite groups, as demonstrated by studying the $\mathbb{Z}_2$ symmetry of the Ising spin chain \cite{Horv_th_2020,Fraenkel_2020}, the $\mathbb{Z}_3$-symmetric Potts model \cite{Capizzi:2021kys}.
-Further instances can be found in integrable and free quantum field theories \cite{Murciano_2020,horvath2021u1,horvath2021branch,cdfmssca-22,cdfmssca-22-2}, holographic settings \cite{Zhao_2021,Weisenberger:2021eby,Zhao:2022wnp} and lattice models \cite{Bonsignori_2019,Murciano:2019wdl,Calabrese:2020tci,Tan_2020,Murciano:2020lqq,Bonsignori_2020,Ares:2022hdh,Turkeshi_2020,Estienne_2021,jones-22,page,pvcc-22,Lau2022,ore-21}.
-Furthermore, other entanglement measures like negativity \cite{Cornfeld_2018,Murciano_2021,chen2022negativityboson,multicharged,Chen:2021nma,Foligno_2023}, relative entropy \cite{Chen:2021pls} and distances \cite{capizzi2021symmetry}, have been studied in CFT.
+Further instances can be found in integrable and free quantum field theories \cite{Murciano_2020,horvath2021u1,horvath2021branch,ghasemi,cdfmssca-22,cdfmssca-22-2,michele}, holographic settings \cite{Zhao_2021,Weisenberger:2021eby,Zhao:2022wnp} and lattice models \cite{Bonsignori_2019,Murciano:2019wdl,Calabrese:2020tci,Tan_2020,Murciano:2020lqq,Bonsignori_2020,Turkeshi_2020,Estienne_2021,Ares:2022hdh,jones-22,pvcc-22,Lau2022,ore-21}.
+Furthermore, other entanglement measures like negativity \cite{Cornfeld_2018,Murciano_2021,chen2022negativityboson,multicharged,Chen:2021nma,Foligno_2023}, relative entropy \cite{Chen:2021pls}, distances \cite{capizzi2021symmetry}, modular flow \cite{Di_Giulio_2023} have been studied in CFT.
+Finally, a historical albeit important remark is that a quantity closely related to the charged Renyi, one of the precursors of SREE is defined and explored in the context of holography in\cite{Belin:2013uta} long before all of the above developments.
+The quantity under consideration in \cite{Belin:2013uta} is not entirely same as the charged Renyi, explored in the community of statistical physics, however, they do share similar physics on a conceptual level and one can be extracted from another.

 One cannot but notice the structural similarity between the resolution of EE and density of states.
 For example, the symmetry resolution of EE of a single interval of length $\ell$ with respect to $\mathbb{Z}_2$ symmetry of the Ising spin chain reveals